Dangerous Drug Lawyer in Claremont and Pasadena

 Bringing Claims Against Pharmaceutical Companies and Drug Manufacturers

-Injured parties can bring claims against companies manufacturing bad drugs and medical devices.
+Injured parties and their Pasadena dangerous drug lawyers can bring claims against companies manufacturing bad drugs and medical devices.
 Generally, there are three ways in which a dangerous drug or device can be found defective and manufacturers can be found liable for injuries caused to patients.
-These are defective design, defective manufacturing and defective marketing or failure to warn.
+These are defective design, defective manufacturing, and defective marketing or failure to warn.

 Defective Marketing or Failure to Warn: